Jerry-Master/lung-tumour-study/docs/source/usage.rst

 has more parameters.
 The rest of the parameters make reference to hyperparameters of the graph neural network.
 However, you can simply choose the combination that was best in validation and test while training by not specifying them.
 Also, if you specify a combination of hyperparameters that was not used during training, it will not work.

+If you find that hovernet is breaking cells into parts, we provide an algorithm to solve that.
+For more information go to :ref:`the relevant section <merge_cells>`.

 .. _preproc_utils: